JoeZhao84/drl/drlnd/project-continuous_control/README.md

-The project continuous control is solved using DDPG algorithm
+The project continuous control is solved using DDPG algorithm ddpg_agent.py is for training single agent environment. ddpg_agent1.py is for training multi-agent environment.
+The solution reached ContinuousControl.ipynb is based on ddpg_agent1.py

 ### The Solution provided here was done in the Udacity workspace, with the following dependencies
     tensorflow==1.7.1